tcltk/tcl/doc/markdown/package.md

 : Returns a list of all the version numbers of *package* for which information has been provided by **package ifneeded** commands.

 [package]{.cmd} [vsatisfies]{.sub} [version]{.arg} [requirement...]{.arg}
-: Returns 1 if the *version* satisfies at least one of the given requirements, and 0 otherwise. *requirements* are defined in the **REQUIREMENT** section below.
+: Returns 1 if the *version* satisfies at least one of the given requirements, and 0 otherwise. *requirements* are defined in the [Requirement] section below.

 [package]{.cmd} [prefer]{.sub} [latest=|§stable]{.optlit}
 : With no arguments, the commands returns either "latest" or "stable", whichever describes the current mode of selection logic used by **package require**.